 One of its main benefits, aside from industrial-grade performance in terms of precision and accuracy, is its versatility.
 With three different lenses to enlarge or reduce its scanning volume (5 possible volumes), the all-in-one GOM ATOS Q can scan objects of all sizes.

 Integrating inspection solutions directly into the production line helps save valuable lead time and both economical and human resources.
 Part issues can be identified way upstream, narrowing down failure probability rates.

 GOM offers off-the-shelf solutions with integrated automation, inspection and reporting, and automated programming.
 Indeed, software and automation are as equally important as hardware.

 Proprietary 3D scanning software GOM Inspect, for example, automatically detects flaws and generates customized reports in a matter of minutes.

-GOM has also developed a Virtual Measuring Room (VMR) software module, a control station and measurement planning tool that enables anyone to program their robot based on desired inspection results using the “Auto-teach” functionality.
+GOM has also developed a Virtual Measuring Room (VMR) software module, a control station, and a measurement planning tool that enables anyone to program their robot based on desired inspection results using the “Auto-teach” functionality.